minio/docs-k8s/source/security/security.rst

 Administrators can use the MinIO Console *or* an S3-compatible command-line tool such as ``mc`` for configuring IAM on a MinIO Tenant.

 These pages document MinIO IAM in context of MinIO Tenants on Kubernetes.
-See :baremetal:`MinIO Identity and Access Management
-<security/IAM/identity-access-management>` for more complete documentation.
+See :ref:`baremetal:minio-authentication-and-identity-management` for more complete documentation.

 .. _minio-k8s-identity-management: